alexismorin/Cityscaper/README.md

 # Cityscaper
 ## Unity Skybox Detail Geometry Tool

 In almost every single project I worked on that involves a view of the outside world through a window I end up requiring some sort of low-overhead, large scale detail geometry for my skybox environment.
 After making a bunch repeatedly, I decided that I would make a tool so I would never have to do it again!
+Just drag a volume over where you want to spawn your stuff, tweak a few settings and press generate - a nice little town surrounded by foliage will then spawn and mold itself to your landscape, with per-instance variations in the look of your houses/trees.

 ![Header](images/header.png)